tullyH/spiritual-trip-report/memoir.md

 Something about it sounded weird—like, what does being present even mean?
 Of course I’m present.
 Duh.
 But part of me was curious.
 I knew there was something they were pointing at… Back in Israel, right after I came back, I started making changes.
-My uncle helped me build a daily routine: eating healthy, working out, journaling, all that.
+My uncle helped me build a daily routine: eating healthy, working out, journaling, that.
 I cut down on weed—decided I’d only smoke in the evenings.
 I started exercising and looking for ways to be productive.
 To feel alive.
 It was working.
 I felt like a new person.
 New energy.
 And the idea of being present?
 It started taking up more space in the back of my mind.
 I didn’t fully realize it yet, but I was becoming way more present in my life.
 I was starting to feel good.
 To feel healthy.